-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in the UAE while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
-As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
+Our comprehensive solution and local services enable customers to receive the benefits of our local employees in the UAE while the responsibilities of local HR services, tax, and compliance management matters are ours.
+As a Global Employment expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination, if required.
 We also keep you apprised of changes to local employment laws in the UAE.

-The United Arab Emirates comprises 7 Emirates.
-Most US technology companies hiring sales employees in the UAE focus on the emirates of Abu Dhabi or Dubai.
-Traditionally, companies in the UAE would establish a branch office or subsidiary in Abu Dhabi, Dubai or one of the Free Trade Zones, which would enable the company to sponsor work permits and thus hire employees.
-By using our service, you can hire in the UAE without setting up branch offices or subsidiaries.
+The United Arab Emirates comprises seven Emirates.
+Most U.S. technology companies hiring sales employees in the UAE focus on the emirates of Abu Dhabi or Dubai.
+There are also approximately 45 free trade zones in the UAE, more than 30 of which are located in Dubai, each managed by its own free zone authority.
+Traditionally, companies in the UAE would establish a branch office or subsidiary in Abu Dhabi, Dubai or in one of the free zones, which would enable the company to sponsor or access work permits and thus hire employees.
+Working with Globalization Partners, you can have access to talent in the UAE without setting up branch offices or subsidiaries.

-When negotiating terms of an employment contract and offer letter with an employee in the UAE, it may be useful to keep the following in mind:
+If you are considering setting up and hiring in the UAE when negotiating the terms of an employment contract, it may be useful to keep the following in mind:

 A written contract is required to submit an application for visa sponsorship.
-This is a simple template in Arabic.
-We recommend that in addition to the template used to sponsor the work permit, that companies put in place astrong, written contract in place, in English and in Arabic, which spells out the terms of the employee’s compensation, benefits, and termination requirements.
-An offer letter and employment contract in the UAE should always state the salary and any compensation amounts in United Arab Emirates Dirham (AED) rather than a foreign currency.
-The employment contract template is part of the service with Globalization Partners; no need to draft a separate template if you use our employer of record and PEO service in the UAE.
+It is best practice for companies to put in place a strong, written contract in both Arabic and English which spells out the terms of the employee’s compensation, benefits, and termination requirements.
+Any employment contract in the UAE should always state the salary and any compensation amounts in United Arab Emirates Dirham (AED) rather than a foreign currency.

 Working Hours in the UAE